 Figure 2.
-Hover fly egg.
+Egg of Allograpta obliqua (Say), a hover fly.
 Photograph by James F. Price, University of Florida.

 Figure 3.
-Egg shell of an emerged hover fly.
+Egg shell of an emerged hover fly, Allograpta obliqua (Say).
 Photograph by James F. Price, University of Florida.

 Figure 4.
-Hover fly larva.
+Larva of Allograpta obliqua (Say), a hover fly.
 Photograph by James F. Price, University of Florida.

 Figure 5.
 An adult male hover fly, Allograpta obliqua (Say).
 Graphic by Division of Plant Industry.

-A. obliqua larvae, and occasionally also pupae, are heavily parasitized, even exceeding 50% some years.
-The hymenopterous parasites which attack A. obliqua as listed in Muesebeck et al. (1951, 1958, 1967) include the following species of Ichneumonidae: Diplazon laetatorius (Fabricius), Diplazon scutellaris (Cresson), Ethelurgus syrphicola (Ashmead), Homotropus pacificus (Cresson), Syrphoctonus flavolineatus (Gravenhorst) and Syrphoctonus fuscitarsus (Provancher); one species of Pteromalidae: Pachyneuron allograptae Ashmead; and one species of Ceraphronidae: Conostigmus timberlakei Kamal.
+Allograpta obliqua larvae, and occasionally pupae, are heavily parasitized, even exceeding 50% some years.
+The hymenopterous parasites which attack Allograpta obliqua as listed in Muesebeck et al. (1951, 1958, 1967) include the following species of Ichneumonidae: Diplazon laetatorius (Fabricius), Diplazon scutellaris (Cresson), Ethelurgus syrphicola (Ashmead), Homotropus pacificus (Cresson), Syrphoctonus flavolineatus (Gravenhorst) and Syrphoctonus fuscitarsus (Provancher); one species of Pteromalidae: Pachyneuron allograptae Ashmead; and one species of Ceraphronidae: Conostigmus timberlakei Kamal.

 - Bhatia ML.
 1939.
 Biology, morphology and anatomy of aphidophagous syrphid larvae.
 Parasitology 31: 78-129.